 Many managers have never stated their expectations on team roles, responsibilities, communication, feedback, and so much more.
 Clear expectations make it easier to grow your teammates, reduce ambiguity, and deliver feedback when behaviors fall outside of those expectations.

 During the workshop, participants learn a framework to brainstorm and hone expectations of themselves and their teammates.
-They’ll leave with a first-draft artifact to collaborate on as soon as participants return to work.
+They’ll leave with a collaboration tool to share with their teammates as soon as participants return to work.

 Balanced 1:1 Game Plan

 In one-on-one meetings, managers and direct reports want to gain shared context, build trust, plan out and support career growth, and solve problems together.
 But lots of folks walk into these meetings with no game plan to achieve all four things.

 In this workshop, we practice mentoring, coaching, and sponsoring as a manager.
 Participants will walk away with a tool to help them game plan their upcoming one-on-ones, balancing these three skills to achieve all of their one-on-one goals.

 Wherewithall’s approach to training is practical and engaging.
 Lara layered real life experience with simple frameworks, and they made it easy for the team to understand and immediately apply to their day-to-day.
 She understood my team’s unique needs and adjusted the workshop content to focus on those areas.

 Taking Wherewithall’s workshop gave me a foundation for how to think like a manager.
 They teach a great set of mental models and concepts that I now use daily.
 Concepts like sponsoring, setting expectations, or understanding a person’s emotional state seems obvious, but as managers we rarely ever think about them.
 Lara’s workshop did a great job of highlighting these aspects of people management, explaining their relevance, and giving me the tools to support and address them in my daily work to get the best out of reports.